Sene District

 Sene District is a former district that was located in Brong-Ahafo Region (now currently in Bono East Region), Ghana.
-Originally created as an ordinary district assembly on 10 March 1989.
+It was originally created as an ordinary district assembly on 10 March 1989.
 However, on 28 June 2012, it was split off into two new districts: Sene West District (capital: Kwame Danso) and Sene East District (capital: Kajaji).
 The district assembly was located in the eastern part of Brong-Ahafo Region (now eastern part of Bono East Region) and had Kwame Danso as its capital town.